Home > Arabic > Grammar - Introduction

 أطفال

 The possessive pronoun (its) does not exist in Arabic, it is referred to as (his) or (her) depending whether the noun is masculine or feminine.
-The their forms are never used with inanimates.
+Their forms are never used with inanimates.

 Their